 Should I refrigerate this dough?

-Yes.
 Any finely chopped nut will work in these cookies.
-Walnuts and almonds are especially good alternatives.
+Walnuts and almonds are especially good alternatives to pecans.

 Here are more delicious and festive holiday cookies to try: